econandrew/ca-fires-history/README.md

 _Optional:_

 4. To change the default daily 12pm UTC schedule, edit [this line](.github/workflows/scrape.yml#L7), using [cron notation](https://en.wikipedia.org/wiki/Cron#Overview).
-(If you edit in Github, it will helpfully interpret the cron notation on hover.)
+If you edit in Github, it will helpfully interpret the cron notation on hover.
+Some examples:
+    - Every 10 minutes: "*/10 * * * *"
+    - Every hour on the hour "0 * * * *"
+    - Once a week on Friday at 4pm UTC "0 16 * * 5"